 Overall, recruiting statistics show that the industry is growing their use of mobile as a dominant communicationmethod in the job market.
 Mobile technology is crucial to everyday life and business functionality – especially to the younger, millennial market.
 It is important for job recruiters to keep up in the fast, dynamic, and mobile world or fear getting left behind.

-While True Dialog and many other SMS providers offer short codes for sending and receiving SMS, there has been big growth in the need for long codes – especially for certain businesses.
-True Dialog offers long codes that are dedicated to each client who signs up for either our Business-Class Free Trial and for anyone with a paid SMS subscription with True Dialog.
+While 3Seventy and many other SMS providers offer short codes for sending and receiving SMS, there has been big growth in the need for long codes – especially for certain businesses.
+3Seventy offers long codes that are dedicated to each client who signs up for either our Business-Class Free Trial and for anyone with a paid SMS subscription with 3Seventy.
 SMS messages sent from a long code are usually treated as a standard text message for the end user, which makes them widely accepted as a tool for different mobile messaging campaigns.

 If you are unfamiliar with the use of different codes with SMS, then check out this overview that compares long codes with short codes.